robertialenti/Canadian-Place-Name-Etymology/README.md

 I begin by importing the libraries I need for manipulating data, parsing HTML, using large language models for classification, and mapping results.

 ### 2. Gathering Data
 I gather place name data from the Canadian Geographical Names Database (CGND).
 This publicly available database includes the names, location, ___, and ___ of more than ___ Canadian place names, including cities, towns, mountains, lakes, railroad stations, etc. I retain only populated places with a relevance of at leasts 250,000 - meaning that _____.
+For places with Indigenous names, the database provides information on spelling and pronunciation, making it easy to immediatetly identify places with Indigenous etymologies.

-I gather etymologyical information for approximately 2,000 populated places from ___ (Armstrong, 1930), which provides an important ___.
+Next, I gather etymologyical information for approximately 2,000 populated places from The Origin and Meaning of Place Names in Canada (Armstrong, 1930), which remains a referential text on the topic.
+For each place name discussed - of which there are around - the text offers some historical, geographical, and etymological information.
+Here is the excerpt for Montreal, QC:

 ### 3. Extract Etymologies from Descriptions
-Using OpenAI's API, I use a large language model to read each place name's description and classify it as either: Indigenous, English, Scottish, Welsh, Irish, French, Other European, Other, or Unknown.
-In the event that ____.
+Using OpenAI's API, I use a large language model to read each place name's description and subsequently classify its origin as either: Indigenous, English, Scottish, Welsh, Irish, French, Other European, Other, or Unknown.

 ### 4. Merging Etymologies with Place Names